 - Psoriasis: Characterized by pink plaque spots with a silvery scale, this rash can affect any part of the body, but the scalp is one of the most difficult to treat.
 Most of the time, psoriasis is itchy but can sometimes be asymptomatic.

 - Seborrheic Dermatitis: This condition looks like greasy, yellow scales.
-Also known as cradle cap, this is one of the most common conditions and is usually found in infants under the age of 1.
+Also known as cradle cap, one of the most common conditions, usually found in infants under one year old.

 - Hair loss: Hair loss can occur suddenly or over time and may be temporary in some cases.
 Losing 50 - 100 hair strands is considered normal; excessive hair loss should be brought to a medical expert's attention.